Reducing Unnecessary C-Sections in California

 Why This Work Matters

-Childbirth is the number-one reason for hospitalization in California and the US.
+Childbirth is the number-one reason for hospitalization in California and in the US.
 In California, there are 500,000 births each year (one-eighth of all US births), half of which are paid for by Medi-Cal.
-In the past decade, the cesarean-section (c-section) birth rate has risen by 50% nationwide.
-Today, one-third of all babies are born via surgery — significantly more than the federal Healthy People 2020 goal of 23.9% for low-risk deliveries.
-This upward trend is seen across all demographics, and California hospitals show significant, unwarranted variation (ranging from under 15% to above 60%) in the number of c-sections performed.
+From approximately 2005 to 2015, the cesarean-section (c-section) birth rate rose by 50% nationwide.
+In 2015, about one-third of all babies were born via surgery — significantly more than the federal Healthy People 2020 goal of 23.9% for low-risk deliveries.
+At that time, this upward trend was seen across all demographics, and California hospitals showed significant, unwarranted variation (ranging from 7% to 70%) in the rate of c-sections performed.

 Additionally, once a mother has had a c-section, she has a greater than 90% chance of having the procedure for subsequent births — leading to higher risks of major complications, such as hysterectomy and uterine rupture.
 Unnecessary c-sections also drive up costs of care.
 The total average payment for c-sections is nearly 50% higher than for vaginal births, not including associated costs (for example, hospital readmissions, home care, and subsequent c-sections).

-- Data & Transparency: Valid, reliable, and timely performance data are critical.
+- Transparency/monitoring/data.
+Valid, reliable, and timely performance data are critical.
 With the low-cost, low-burden California Maternal Data Center, providers can track key maternity measures at the hospital level, as well as drill down to physician and patient data.
 Hospital-level metrics are also publicly available at www.CalHospitalCompare.org.

-- Quality Improvement: Providers need help to lower c-section rates.
+- Delivery system intervention.
+Providers need help to lower c-section rates.
 The California Maternal Quality Care Collaborative developed a toolkit for providers, and is running a statewide quality improvement initiative for implementation in California hospitals.

-- Payment Change & Purchaser Requirements: Some payers are paying more for c-sections than vaginal deliveries.
-CHCF is supporting projects to address disconnects in the marketplace and align incentives with desired outcomes, such as efforts with Integrated Healthcare Association, Smart Care California, and Pacific Business Group on Health (PBGH).
+- Payment/purchaser requirements.
+Some payers are paying more for c-sections than vaginal deliveries.
+CHCF is supporting projects to address disconnects in the marketplace and align incentives with desired outcomes, such as efforts with Integrated Healthcare Association, Smart Care California, and Pacific Business Group on Health.

-- Informing Policymakers: Medi-Cal pays for half the births in the state, making maternity care an important policy issue.
-CHCF educates Sacramento legislators and their staff via briefings and publications.
+- Policy.
+Medi-Cal pays for half the births in the state, making maternity care an important policy issue.
+CHCF educates Sacramento legislators and their staff via publications and briefings such as our 2014 Sacramento event, “Improving Maternity Care in California.”

 Background on Maternity Care in California

-- The Listening to Mothers in California survey is an effort to collect the opinions and experiences of mothers about maternity care.
-Co-funded by the Yellow Chair Foundation, and conducted by a team led by the National Partnership for Women and Families, the survey is being fielded in English and Spanish.
+- The Listening to Mothers in California survey collected the opinions and experiences of mothers about maternity care.
+Cofunded by the Yellow Chair Foundation, and conducted by a team led by the National Partnership for Women and Families, the survey was fielded in English and Spanish.
 It is based on the widely cited Listening to Mothers survey that has been conducted multiple times nationally, but never before at the state level or in Spanish.
-(In process, with findings expected Q2 2018.)
+(September 2018)

 For more information, contact CHCF’s Stephanie Teleki.